-- The reason why you may want to check this option is if you plan to allow your users to sign themselves up for training.
-Allowing users to sign up for a KnowBe4 account means that users who do not have an account in the console already can make their own simply by entering their email into https://training.knowbe4.com.
-Users who sign up in this fashion will be added to your user list right away.
+- Enabling this option allows your users to sign themselves up for their own KnowBe4 account.
+If this option is enabled, users who do not have an account in the console already can create their own by entering their work email address into the login form located at https://training.knowbe4.com (or https://eu.knowbe4.com, depending on where your account is located).
+Users who sign up using this method will be added to your user list immediately.

 - Why is this option unchecked by default?

-- The consequence of allowing users to sign up on their own is if they misspell their email address or sign up with an email alias (such as email@example.com instead of firstname.lastname@example.org), there will be duplicate user accounts in your user list.
-These duplicate accounts could also cause users to receive additional phishing tests and training notifications for each email account they've signed up with.
-If this issue occurs, you can choose to merge these duplicate user accounts.
+- The consequence of allowing users to sign up on their own is that they may misspell their email address or sign up with an email alias (such as email@example.com instead of firstname.lastname@example.org).
+If this occurs, there may be duplicate user accounts in your user list.

 Use Password-less Login